nikolojedison/writing/linux-guide/01-basic-stuff.md

 * forward slash ( / ) instead of back slash ( \ ) in file paths - this one's especially important as the back slash is used to provide special characters, like the newline, or in other situations.
 * *directories* instead of *folders* - This is mostly just a change in terminology.
 There might be some more complex stuff behind the scenes to differentiate the two, but I haven't learned that yet.
 * `Tab` when typing a command, filename, or command option to auto-complete the command, filename, or command option in question.
 Depending on what you're using, if there's multiple options (`filename.png` and `filename2.png`), repeated presses of `Tab` will reveal the options for you.
+* Using `Ctrl+Alt+F1` through `Ctrl+Alt+F6` will move you to a window consisting of exclusively a terminal - which is really useful for distraction-free writing
 * If for any reason you need to stop a program and it isn't responding, `Ctrl+c` will stop it for you.
 You probably shouldn't use `Ctrl+c` otherwise, though.

 ## Common Terminal Tools